 In 2012-2013 Teuvo Peltoniemi was the Chairman of the Communications committee & member of the executive organising group for the WCSJ2013 - The 8th World Conference of the Science Journalists, that was held in Helsinki 24-28 June 2013.

-A new extensive reader on alcohol "Pääasiana alkoholi – käyttö, haitat, hoito, politiikka nyt ja 2040" (Alcohol as the main thing – use, harms, treatment, policy, now and in 2014), edited by Mr. Peltoniemi, containing articles by 38 experts, was published by Lundbeck on March 15th, 2013.
+A new extensive reader on alcohol "Pääasiana alkoholi – käyttö, haitat, hoito, politiikka nyt ja 2040" (Alcohol as the main thing – use, harms, treatment, policy, now and in 2014), edited by Mr. Peltoniemi, containing articles by 38 experts, was published by Lundbeck in 2013.